30-Year-Old Center – St. Louis Blues

 Patrik Berglund Contract Information:

-Signed a one-year deal with the Blues in June of 2013.
+Signed a five-year, $19.25 million contract extension with the Blues in February of 2017.

 To instantly reveal our fantasy analysis of every player – including Patrik Berglund – simply subscribe now.